Skip to main content

 16 mentions Positive Neutral Negative

 The graphics in the game are generally appreciated for their designs, colors, and visuals, particularly the side art that resembles arcade cabinets.
-However, players note a lack of animation and graphical options, which makes the tables feel basic and less engaging.
-Additionally, the small screen size and absence of scrolling detract from the overall visual experience, leading to a sense of similarity among the tables.
+However, players note a lack of animation and graphical options, leading to a perception of the tables as basic and visually similar.
+The small screen size and absence of scrolling further detract from the overall experience, despite the graphics being described as nice.

 • “I just have an ultra wide and I had expected graphical options to play a modern version without the need to down resolution.”